thewhoareyou/AutoOllamaCoder/README.md

     print("\nMean Squared Error (SVD):", mse_svd)
     ```

     Just add `import seaborn as sns` at the top of your code to fix the issue.
-Now you should be able to run it without any errors!107.20564913749695
+Now you should be able to run it without any errors!
-    635
-    5.923195327007243
-    1
-    EXECUTE GENERATED CODE
+#    EXECUTE GENERATED CODE

     import numpy as np